Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 KD is a master when it comes to getting off his mid-range shot.
 He's so tall and so skilled that he turns a bad shot into a good one.

 James isn't a 7-footer like KD.
-(Durant is listed at 6'9", but he's said publicly he's actually 7'0" in shoes).
+(Durant is listed at 6'9", but he's said publicly he's actually 7'0" in shoes.)
 Still, James is now astoundingly good from mid-range—in part because he has mastered the ability to fade away to create the necessary space to get his shot off over other players, no matter how tall.

-That skill was on full display in Game 2 of the Toronto series, as James scored 43 points on an array of dizzying mid-range shots.
-James hit seven fadeaway jumpers in the second half, tying for the most in a single playoff game in the past 15 years, according to ESPN Stats & Info.
+That skill was on full display in Game 2 of the Toronto Raptors series, as James scored 43 points on an array of dizzying mid-range shots.
+James hit seven fadeaway jumpers in the second half, tying the mark for most in a single playoff game in the past 15 years, according to ESPN Stats & Info.
 After the game, James was asked about then-Raptors coach Dwane Casey's game plan against him compared to when they faced off in the 2011 Finals (during which Casey directed the Dallas Mavericks defense against James' Miami Heat).
 His response: "I wasn't that good of a player in that series.
 I wasn't a complete player."

 To illustrate how good James' mid-range jumper was this postseason, consider this: James shot better in the mid-range this postseason than Kobe Bryant did in any postseason of his career.
 Yes, Kobe Bryant.

 Can he keep this up?
 Shooting 48.8 percent from mid-range is somewhat of an outlier for James' career, so it's unlikely he'll maintain this KD-like level (KD shot 49.4 percent during the regular season).
 Then again, many thought James' Finals run would be over this season, too.
 (It wasn't.)
-So it's tough to doubt James at this stage.
+So it's tough to doubt him at this stage.

 If he wants to be KD, he should pick...the San Antonio Spurs

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.